FAIRChemistry/datamodel_b02/specifications/datamodel_b02.md

   - Description: devices that measure physical parameters to control and observe the process.
 - __analyzers__
   - Type: Analyzer
-  - Description: analyzation module to investigate the composition of the reactor output
+  - Description: analyzation module to investigate the composition of the reactor output.

 ### ProcessController